8 Things Your Bathroom Doesn’t Really Need (and What to Replace Them With)

-’Tis the season for paring down and reevaluating the pieces we’ve accumulated throughout the past year.
-With spring-cleaning just around the corner, getting a head start can help take the sting out of the massive cleanup effort in store for us come March.
+’Tis the season for paring down and reevaluating the pieces we’ve accumulated over the past year.
+Getting a head start can help take the sting out of the massive spring cleaning effort in store for us come March.

 Ditch: Your Tattered Toothbrush